 - one month in the Cardiac Care Unit (CCU)

-- three months of ambulatory medicine rotations focused on medical Spanish, community health, clinical epidemiology, and ambulatory care
+- three months of ambulatory medicine rotations focused on medical Spanish, community health (and/or social medicine), and clinical epidemiology

 Year Two (PGY-II)